Votes

-- Specific quotables from Xcel, such as the 'Tonka' and 'white sheet' lines
+- Several specific lines from Xcel, such as the 'Tonka' and 'white sheet' bars, were singled out as impactful haymakers.

 Related Battles